 You must provide the Baseball Canada Rep(s) with one double room each at a local hotel.
+Baseball Canada will reimburse the host for the Rep(s)' rooms.

 You must provide the Baseball Canada Official Scorer(s) with one double room at a local hotel.